Marfan Syndrome

 Clinical Definition

-Marfan syndrome is an autosomal dominant connective tissue disorder caused by mutations in the FBN1 gene, which encodes fibrillin-1, a critical component of the extracellular matrix.
-This leads to defective microfibril formation and abnormal transforming growth factor-beta (TGF-β) signaling.
-The syndrome is characterized by systemic manifestations involving the skeletal system, such as arachnodactyly, pectus deformities, scoliosis, and joint hypermobility.
-Cardiovascular involvement includes dilation of the ascending aorta, aortic aneurysm, and risk of dissection or rupture.
-Ocular features include ectopia lentis and myopia.
-Diagnosis relies on clinical criteria supported by genetic testing.
-The disorder exhibits variable expressivity and penetrance.
-Management focuses on surveillance and prevention of cardiovascular complications.
-Life expectancy has improved with early diagnosis and treatment.
+Marfan Syndrome is an autosomal dominant connective tissue disorder caused primarily by mutations in the FBN1 gene encoding fibrillin-1, a critical component of microfibrils in the extracellular matrix.
+This leads to defective connective tissue integrity and abnormal regulation of transforming growth factor-beta (TGF-β) signaling.
+The disorder is characterized by skeletal abnormalities such as arachnodactyly, pectus deformities, and scoliosis; ocular manifestations including ectopia lentis; and cardiovascular complications like aortic root dilation, aneurysm, and dissection, which are the leading causes of morbidity and mortality.
+Diagnosis relies on clinical criteria supported by family history and genetic testing.
+The systemic nature of the disease requires multidisciplinary management to monitor and address progressive complications.

 Inciting Event